Voting in a Federal Election

 - If you don't have a voter information card, and you didn't register earlier, you can still register to vote at the polling station on election day by proving your identity and address, as described above.
-For your poll location, call Elections Canada at 1-800-463-6868.
+For your poll location, call Elections Canada at 1-800-463-6868 or click here.

 2. At an advance poll

 - If you don't wish to vote on election day, you can vote earlier at an advance poll.
 The voter information card tells you the dates and address.
+If you do not receive a voter information card, you can find your poll here.
 Take it with you to the polling station.
 If you need to, you can also register at the advance poll.

 3. Vote by special ballot

 Once you apply for a special ballot, you can only vote that way, and cannot vote at the advance polls or on election day.
-If you request a voting kit and do not receive it, contact Elections Canada office in Gatineau.
+If you request a voting kit and do not receive it, contact Elections Canada.